 (2) Safeguarding Your Weapon: You are solely responsible for safeguarding your weapon.
 This includes keeping it concealed and ensuring no one is able to take it from you.
 It also includes keeping it from those who should not have it, such as children.
 To fulfill this obligation, you’ll have to consider many things, including how you’ll carry your weapon, how to store it when you’re not carrying it, your wardrobe and how you’ll change your habits–-and adopt new habits–-to ensure you don’t accidentally expose your weapon or accidentally leave it behind in a public restroom.
 You’ll have to alter your wardrobe and behaviors to accommodate the weapon, not the other way around.
 The very successful premise behind concealed carry, and its great value, is since criminals cannot know who is carrying a concealed weapon, they must assume anyone could be and act accordingly.

 You must develop consistent daily routines–-do things the same way all of the time–-to ensure you don’t forget to do what you must.
 If you carry your weapon in your purse, for example, you can never allow that purse to be out of your immediate grasp, and certainly never out of your sight.
 At a restaurant, it should be on your lap, the strap wrapped under or around your leg, not on the floor near your chair.
 If this doesn’t work for you, you must find another means of carrying your weapon.
-In later editions of this series, I’ll go into the variety of available carry options.
+In later editions of this series, I’ll go into a variety of available carry options.

 NOTE: An issue in the freedom/citizen control debate is that of open carry–citizens carrying handguns, even long guns, openly.
 While open carrying in a peaceful demonstration is a different matter, I’ll only note here that open carry imposes problems and responsibilities not present when one is carrying concealed.
 Uniformed police officers–-their weapons always exposed–-undergo training on weapon retention, and have to adapt their body movements and their position relative to potential threats to always shield and protect their handguns.
-They also commonly wear security holsters, which make it difficult to snatch their guns.
+They also commonly wear security holsters, which make it difficult—not impossible–to snatch their guns.
 I still move my right arm relatively little when walking or moving, so used was I to keeping my elbow in contact with my handgun, even though I have not been in uniform for nearly a quarter century.
 Even then, I carried a specially designed retention holster that made snatching the gun not impossible, but more difficult.
 Citizens don’t.
 Various “security” holsters are available for concealed carry, but if one’s handgun is concealed, why would that be necessary?
-Also, unless one practices essentially daily, they could easily hamper or prevent drawing in response to an imminent threat.
+Also, unless one practices essentially daily, such holsters could easily hamper or prevent drawing in response to an imminent threat.

 (3) Maintenance Training: Shooting quickly and accurately is a matter of muscle memory and practice.
 It is a perishable skill.
 You must be willing to commit to a minimum amount of practice.
 How much?
 That depends on you, but generally speaking, once a month in live–-on the range–-fire, and once a week (more would be better) in dry fire–-in the home–-practice.
 Visit this article for an excellent dry fire training aid.
 The point is that your weapon should feel as familiar to you as your watch.
 Its mechanisms and use should be as easy and familiar as walking and should require no more conscious effort.